jhumphry/parse_args/README.md

 case that a command can be given a unlimited number of files to operate over.

+### `Option` types

+The actual options/arguments themselves are in the form of objects derived from the base `Option` type.
+These objects are not intended to be instantiated directly.
+Instead factory functions will be provided to allocate new objects and return `Option_Ptr` values which are passed to the `Add_Option` or `Append_Positional` procedures of `Argument_Parser`.

+#### Operations of option types

+    function Set(O : in Option) return Boolean;

+This function indicates whether a particular option was set.
+If not, the value returned may be a default value.

+    function Image(O : in Option) return String is abstract;

+This returns a string giving the value of the option.
+This is the default representation of the converted value, so is not necessarily the same as the representation accepted from the user.

+#### Basic types of option in `Parse_Args`

+    function Make_Boolean_Option(Default : in Boolean := False)
+       return Option_Ptr;
+    function Make_Repeated_Option(Default : in Natural := 0)
+       return Option_Ptr;

+These factories return options that are intended to be specified without additional values.
+The Boolean type can only be specified once.
+If not specified the default value will be returned, and if specified the opposite will be returned.
+The Repeated type can be specified more than once and the return value is an integer giving the number of times it appeared on the command line.

+    function Make_Integer_Option(Default : in Integer := 0;
+                                 Min : in Integer := Integer'First;
+                                 Max : in Integer := Integer'Last
+                                ) return Option_Ptr;
+    function Make_Natural_Option(Default : in Natural := 0)
+       return Option_Ptr;
+    function Make_Positive_Option(Default : in Positive := 1)
+       return Option_Ptr;

+The Integer option type takes a default value to be returned if nothing is specified by the user, together with minimum and maximum valid values.
+The Natural and Positive factories are simply a convenience with the limits pre-set.

+    function Make_String_Option(Default : in String := "")
+       return Option_Ptr;

+This factory returns an option that holds a string.

 ### `Argument_Parser`

 The `Argument_Parser` type is responsible for holding references to and